Elinor Florence, Author

 When we checked into one Bed and Breakfast, the owner apologized for being unable to serve a full breakfast.
 While I gloomily imagined a bowl of cornflakes, he added: “All we can give you is bacon, eggs, sausages and toast!”

 The Full Breakfast (in England, called the Full English — but that’s a different country entirely) includes not only all of those things, but also fried tomatoes, mushrooms, baked beans, and blood pudding.
-Blood pudding is a dark sausage made from animal blood, filling and spices — cut in rounds and fried along with everything else.
+Blood pudding is a dark sausage made from animal blood, filling and spices.
+This is cut into rounds and fried along with everything else.
 My husband said it was delicious.
 I will take his word for it.

-Scottish Scran -- Full Breakfast with eggs, bacon, mushrooms, tomatoes, blood pudding and toast
+Scottish Scran -- Full Breakfast with two fried eggs, bacon, mushrooms, tomatoes, sausages, blood pudding, baked beans, and toast

 * * * * *